xiaopv/xiaopv.github.io/_teaching/2020-corona.md

 ## Online Office Hours

- * I will hold online office hours the same time as scheduled (1:00pm-2:30pm on Tuesdays and Thursdays).
-Please use a different Zoom link to attend office hours.
+ * I will hold online office hours the same time as scheduled (1:00pm to 2:30pm on Tuesdays and Thursdays).
+Please use the office hours link on the course home page to attend office hours.
  * If you cannot make this time and would like to get help, send me an email to make an appointment.

 ## Special Accommodation